 Off Teramachi Street is Nishiki Market, known as “Kyoto’s Pantry”.
 While this shopping street is also covered, it’s much narrower and therefore more crowded, but certainly an interesting place to see and try local fresh food.
 Then there are the two main thoroughfares in the area: Shijo and Kawaramachi Streets.
 These are regular streets (with heavy traffic!) but the sidewalks are sheltered from the rain, and offer more conventional shopping options like department stores, international chains like H&M, and a huge bookstore in the basement of the BAL building.

 Also on Kawaramachi Street is the entertainment centre ROUND1.
 Here, you can play indoor sports like ten-pin bowling, billiards, and darts.
 Or if that’s not your thing, belt out your favorite song at karaoke, or race against your friends at the arcade.
 Perhaps the best part of this option is that it’s open 24 hours during weekends and public holidays, and open 22 hours every other day.

 5. Just deal with it!

 Has rainy season been dragging on?
-Feel like you’re going to barf if you see yet another samurai-related artifact?
+Feel like you’re going to sigh if you see yet another samurai-related artifact?
 Already spent your shopping allowance?
 What else can you do in the rain?!

 This post was first published in 2016 and was last updated by Lily Crossley-Baxter in March, 2019.
-While we try to ensure accuracy, details may vary.
+While we do our best to ensure accuracy, details may vary.